Matocolotoe/Skript-1.8/tutorials/english/Updates.md

 ### Loading time

-The problem of scripts taking a long time to load is a known issue which was introduced in Skript v2.3.
+The problem of scripts taking a long time to load is a known issue which has been happening since Skript's 2.3 update.
-It happens especially if you are using items with long and explicit (i.e. without list variables) lores.
+It usually happens if you are using items with long and explicit (i.e. without list variables) lores.